codepath/android_guides/Accessing-the-Camera-and-Stored-Media.md

 </manifest>
 ```

 **Note:** The permissions model has changed starting in Marshmallow.
-If your `targetSdkVersion` >= `23` and you are running on a Marshmallow (or later) device / emulator, you'll need to follow this guide on [[implementing runtime permissions|Understanding-App-Permissions#runtime-permissions]] in order to get these permissions.
+If your `targetSdkVersion` >= `23` and you are running on a Marshmallow (or later) device / emulator, you may need to follow this guide on [[implementing runtime permissions|Understanding-App-Permissions#runtime-permissions]] in order to get these permissions.

 ### Using Capture Intent